share-ready video preset

 Open Video for Telegram

-The route starts from a compact share preset while keeping browser container support visible, because preview and export are not the same promise.
+The page starts from a compact share preset while keeping browser container support visible, because preview and export are not the same promise.

 Open Video for Telegram